roottusk/xforwardy/README.md

 ## Introduction

 XForwardy is a Host Header Injection scanning tool which can detect misconfigurations , where Host Header Injections are potentially possible.
+It also checks for CORS Misconfig in a URL.

 ### Requirements